 with other intelligence agencies, the National Security Council, and

 Government and Politics of Sub-Saharan Africa (G) (3)

 An inquiry into the political processes and governmental institutions of countries of sub-Saharan Africa, with special emphasis on the dynamics of political development and social and economic changes.

-An introduction to the government and politics of the Arab countries, Israel, Turkey, Iran, and other regional actors including the Palestinian Authority.
-Consideration of contemporary crises and tensions.
-The role of religion, nationalism, the legacy of European imperialism, ideological competition, and power politics in the region.
+An introduction to the government and politics of Israel, the Arab countries, Turkey, Iran, and certain other marginal lands.
+Consideration of contemporary crises and tensions and the role of nationalism, world history, World War II, ideological competition, and power politics in the area.

 A study of the political history, politics, government, and contemporary political and economic problems and policies of South and Southeast Asian political systems, with an emphasis on the Indian subcontinent in South Asia and Vietnam, Indonesia, the Philippines, and Malaysia in Southeast Asia.